jesmithiv/jesmithiv.github.io/_posts/2016-04-13-use-vs-recommend.md

 Before data privacy became such a thing, Decision No. 2 was almost always naturally a yes if Decision No. 1 was a yes.
 It’s not so simple now.

 An even better case study than TextExpander is [YNAB](http://www.youneedabudget.com), which shifted from a pay-per-upgrade / desktop app / Dropbox sync model to a subscription / web app model earlier this year.
-While I’m using the new YNAB and  still feel that it is lightyears ahead of any other personal finance software because of it’s budgeting philosophies, actually *recommending* the new version is a far more complex decision than it was when user data wasn’t stored on YNAB-controlled servers and bank data didn’t sync “through the cloud.”
+While I’m using the new YNAB and  still feel that it is lightyears ahead of any other personal finance software because of its budgeting philosophies, actually *recommending* the new version is a far more complex decision than it was when user data wasn’t stored on YNAB-controlled servers and bank data didn’t sync “through the cloud.”

 Now, the recommendation decision is a function not only of the benefits of the software but also the risk management implications on the data side.
 The reason that I am ultimately comfortable with the tradeoff has less to do with my perceived security around the YNAB servers and more to do with: